TRex22/data4node/README.md

 custStyles are linked directly at the cell level

-NB TODO: color is Colour in styles.json perhaps change this to American?
+Documentation is coming soon.

-TODOs see Waffle.io or Github issues
+TODOs: see Waffle.io or Github issues